vgurianov/srt/docs/analysis_model.md

 ## 5. Measurements
 All epistemology entities has standard types (int, bool, and itc.).
+Experimental tool include follow actions.
+- Space cells marked numbers from 0 to Nmax.
+It is variable x class ItemList.
+- Time interval marked number from 0 to Nmax.
+It is variable t class Temp.
+- Counter of bearing (abutting) node (lb = true) is variable "tick".
+Main measurement is account.
+Absolute error then is 0.5.
+Operation of measurement is depicted in Fig.7
 ![Fig7](Fig1-2-7.png)
 Figure 7.
-Measurement
+The measurement

+Message fixIt() send if cell isn't empty and tt = tmp.lb.
+Operation fixIt() write x,t, and other variable to table.